 I'm quite jovial, I think.
 I live in Queen's Park, London.
 You can probably work out what my interest are from above.
 I like sharing whisky.

-I believe that collaborating on the Institute’s goals and objectives as fostered by Chögyal Namkhai Norbu for the preservation of Tibetan culture are wonderful circumstances with which to work.
-The Institute benefits others and one can clearly see how this functions by observing the Institute’s School of Tibetan Medicine: we educate physicians who are then able to help many people who are then in turn better able to be of use to themselves and others, benefiting an even greater number of people.
+Collaborating on the Institute’s goals and objectives as fostered by Chögyal Namkhai Norbu for the preservation of Tibetan culture are wonderful circumstances with which to work.
+The Institute benefits others and one can clearly see how this functions by observing the Institute’s School of Tibetan Medicine: the medical school educates physicians who are then able to be of service to many people who are in turn better able to help themselves and others, benefiting an even greater number of people.
 This is a direct example.

 Tibetan Language Courses and Events